Step 1: Map Jurisdiction Charges to NPDWS Case Types

 |

-These three definitions (description, sentencing range, example) may not always align.
-A state charge might fit within the definition of one case type, but the sentencing guideline for the charge may fit within another.
-The provider will need to use their discretion in determining the most appropriate case type.
+In your jurisdiction, these three definitions (description, example, sentencing range) may not align for all offenses.
+A criminal offense might fit the description of one case type, but its sentencing range might fit within another.
+You will need to use your discretion in determining the most appropriate case type.

 Example 2: In Jurisdiction Y, manufacturing an illegal narcotic is punishable by up to 20 years in prison.
-Under the NPDWS case types, drug manufacturing is listed as an example of a Felony-Mid charge, but the maximum possible sentence of up to 20 years in jail places this charge in the expected sentencing range for Felony-High-Other.
-In this circumstance, the provider might consider the actual sentences for this charge, as well as how much the higher potential sentences increases the attorney work on these cases.
-Based on these facts, the provider would determine whether to define this charge as a Felony-Mid case or a Felony-High-Other case.
+Under the NPDWS, drug manufacturing is an example of a Felony-Mid charge.
+However, the maximum possible sentence of up to 20 years in jail matches the expected sentencing range for a Felony-High-Other case.
+In this circumstance, you should consider the likely sentence for this charge, as well as how much the higher potential sentence increases attorney work on these cases.
+Based on these considerations, you could map this charge as either a Felony-Mid case or a Felony-High-Other case.

-Absent data on how often the prosecutors pursued LWOP in murder cases, all murder cases should be categorized as Felony-High-Murder cases (the lower case type).
-Any resulting report should note that the estimated need is conservative because the provider did not have the data to separate out LWOP cases from murder cases and counted all such cases as Felony-High-Murder (the lower case type).
-The provider should consider beginning to track the number of murder cases in which LWOP is pursued.
+Absent data on how often prosecutors pursue LWOP murder sentences, your workload calculations should categorize all LWOP-eligible murder cases as less-serious Felony-High-Murder cases, rather than as more-serious Felony-High-LWOP cases.
+Any written report should note that your estimate of attorney need is conservative— because you did not have the data to separate LWOP cases from non-LWOP murder cases, you counted all LWOP-eligible murder cases as Felony-High-Murder (the less serious case type).
+You should consider beginning to track how often prosecutors pursue LWOP in murder cases.

 But I want to show how many of our murder cases are LWOP, is there anything I can do?